Zeitschriftendatenbank/perl_books/exercise04.md

 ```
 SELECT * WHERE {
-    ?book dc:contributor ?name .
+    ?book dct:contributor ?gnd .
 }
 ```

-Add 'Virtual International Authority File (VIAF)' to the datasouces and query for VIAF-URIs with your first federated Linked Data Framents query:
+Add `Virtual International Authority File (VIAF)` to the datasouces and query for VIAF-URIs with your first federated Linked Data Framents query:

 ```
 SELECT * WHERE {
-      ?book dc:contributor ?name .
+      ?book dct:contributor ?gnd .

-      # this connects contributor names from perl_books with VIAF IDs
+      # this connects contributor IDs from perl_books with VIAF IDs
-      ?viaf schema:name ?name .
+      ?viaf schema:sameAs ?gnd .
 }
 ```